Apr 22, 2026

 Blog Post Image

 All credit cards are a type of line of credit, but not all lines of credit function as credit cards.
-They differ in how you access funds, repayment terms and APR.
-Here's how to understand how they are different.
+They differ in how you access funds, repayment terms and annual percentage rate (APR).
+Here’s how they compare.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.